 Until recently, British periodicals scholars have been more familiar with web-based access to commercial collections.
 These search interfaces tend to prescribe a set of inquiries based on dates and keywords, as opposed to more data-driven methods which have emerged in digital humanities research.
 It is possible to do “data mining” by hand on these collections (see Nicholson), though direct access to the data and a supporting infrastructure may allow further possibilities.
 In 2014, the NCSU Libraries signed the first blanket license for content mining rights with Gale Cengage, allowing its researchers access to the XML and image data within British Nineteenth-Century Newspapers, parts 1 and 2.
 The Victorian Information Networks project has been exploring this data from a variety of angles, including efforts to identify reprinted texts within this newspaper corpus.

-To undertake this work, we have partnered with the Viral Texts project at Northeastern University.
+To undertake this work, we initially partnered with the Viral Texts project at Northeastern University.
 Viral Texts has pioneered the development of algorithms which match textual patterns within its data set, initially comprising nineteenth-century US newspapers made openly available by the Library of Congress in the Chronicling America collection.
 Our collaboration uses this text-matching algorithm on British newspapers as well as on a transatlantic corpus.
 The algorithm produces “clusters” of results which, for the most part, contain snippets of texts reprinted in different periodicals.
 By studying the patterns of such textual reprinting and circulation, we can learn more about a nascent information network may have taken shape in nineteenth-century Britain.
 The Oceanic Exchanges project is expanding this work to other national collections and even across languages.